UK ANCESTRY VISA

 Can I apply for a UK Ancestry visa whilst in the UK?

 UK Ancestry visas can only be obtained from outside the UK.
-It is not possible to apply for leave to remain or switch into the UK Ancestry visa category if you are already in the UK in another visa category.
+It is not possible to apply for leave to remain or switch into the Ancestry category if you are already in the UK in another visa category.

 The earliest you can apply for a UK Ancestry visa is 3 months before you travel.